 In the certificate program, you will study the nature of international trade and the role of central banks and monetary policy; foreign exchange markets, interest rates, and capital flows; and the organizational structure and strategic management of international business.
 You’ll understand the impact and significance of trading blocs, strategic business alliances, and international organizations and be prepared to forecast for your business from a global perspective.

 The certificate in international business can be completed in as little as 12 months through a course schedule of in-person classes or through a combination of online and face-to-face classes.
 You may also participate in the yearly School of Business and Nonprofit Management international experience trip; recent destinations include China, Argentina, and Finland.
-Options for scholarships and other financial aid help make your studies affordable—and all certificate courses can also be applied toward a degree, such as an MBA or master of management.
+Options for scholarships and other financial aid help make your studies affordable—and all certificate courses can also be applied toward a degree, including an MBA.

 With small class sizes and respected professional faculty who will help you achieve your goals, our certificate programs are one of the options that the School of Business and Nonprofit Management offers to students committed to becoming successful, ethical business leaders.